ranton256/effective_study_course/README.md

 Welcome to the Effective Study Course!
 This course is designed to help you improve your learning and memory skills.
 Whether you're a student, professional, or just someone looking to enhance their cognitive abilities, this course has something for everyone.

-This course is available online at [LearnedMemory.com](https://www.learnedmemory.com).
+This course is available online at <https://www.learnedmemory.com/course>.

+See [learnedmemory.com](https://www.learnedmemory.com) for additional articles and tips for improving your learning and memory.

 ## Course Overview